trimble-oss/tc-dotnet-sdk-docs/documentation/Developer Guide - Client.md

 ## <a name="overview">Authentication</a>

 TC uses token based authentication.
-The token is issued by TC though exchanging a valid TID token acquired during the TID OAuth2 (OpenID Connect) authentication (see [Trimble.Identity Developer Guide](Trimble.Identity%20Developer%20Guide.md)).
+The token is acquired during the TID OAuth2 (OpenID Connect) authentication (see [Trimble.Identity Developer Guide](Trimble.Identity%20Developer%20Guide.md)).

 It is important to understand that the ID token is generally a one use token with short life span.
-It is expired much faster than the TID access token and TC access token.
-This means that when the TC token is expired and a new TID token needs to be acquired (there is no refresh token concept for TC) app will have to request a new id token from TID.
+This means that when the token is expired and a new TID token needs to be acquired.
+App will have to request a new id token from TID.
 This can be done by `AuthenticationContext.AcquireTokenByRefreshTokenAsync` or by using `RefreshOptions.IdToken` option in other `AuthenticationContext.AcquireTokenAsync` methods.
 Please refer to the [Trimble.Identity Developer Guide](Trimble.Identity%20Developer%20Guide.md).

+The application should initialize the Trimble connect user with the acquired access token from TID.

 ### <a name="example-sign-in">Example: Authenticating with TC API </a>